Recognise employees to retain talent in sustainable way

-It does seem, however, that there is a disconnect between an organization’s perception of recognition and that of its employees.
-Bersin by Deloitte found almost 75% of organizations reported having recognition programs, but just 58% of employees said the same.
+It does seem, however, that there is a disconnect between a company’s perception of recognition and that of its employees.
+Bersin by Deloitte found almost 75% of organisations reported having recognition programs, but just 58% of employees said the same.

 Is your business lacking a recognition program entirely, or do you need help incorporating more meaningful acts of appreciation?
 Here are three ways you can start celebrating success: